MajstorUgvej/ToDoApp/README.md

-#to do app
+#TO DO APP
-Flutter project for adding, deleteing and completeing tasks stored on a local phone memory
+Flutter app for keeping track of tasks